-The film was inspired by a particular incident and it grew from there.
-It was an incident involving a tiger in that establishment and it led to the whole story coming together.
-The concerns began when the four-year-old Malayan tigress, named Nadia, at New York’s Bronx Zoo was tested positive for COVID-19 after she started showing signs of illness on March 27.
-Four more tigers and three lions were later tested positive as well.
+The film was inspired by a particular incident involving a tiger at New York’s Bronx Zoo.
+Concerns began when the four-year-old Malayan tigress, Nadia, tested positive for COVID-19 after showing signs of illness late last March.
+Four additional tigers and three lions later tested positive as well.
 In the end, these events led scientists to the revelation that animals–particularly felines–can similarly contract and spread the virus as humans do.